ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2020

 Millennium Fellowship Project: KujeMoja

-Educating a girl is educating a nation.
-For years, girls were not allowed to go to school or did not have enough support to finish or reach college.
-KujeMoja, a combination of two words Kujenga Pamoja ("Building together"), is a platform and safe place for young girls to get tools, skills, mentoring and courage to determine their future.
+KujeMoja, a combination of two words Kujenga Pamoja ("Building together"), is a platform and safe place for high school students to get tools, skills, mentoring and courage to determine their future.

 It is a career pathway education to future vocation venture by connecting young girls with current career professionals and mentors from various industries through programs like workshops, talks, and coaching events.
 We aim to deliver deep immersion focusing on soft skills to develop a critical design thinking and entrepreneurial mindset to find real solutions to their problems.